 Many studies found that mindfulness helps people with cancer and chronic illnesses – even terminal illnesses.

-You see, being in the moment helps you enjoy life day by day.
+Being in the moment helps you enjoy life day by day.
 Moreover, research has found that mindfulness helps cancer patients reduce stress while relieving fatigue.

 For many, mindfulness increases our spirituality and a sense of purpose, and it helps people handle their emotions regarding their illness.